-An additional investment allowance for an approved project is available to a brownfield project expansion or upgrade, or a greenfield project in respect of new and unused manufacturing items.
+An additional investment allowance for an approved project is available to a brownfield project expansion or upgrade, or a greenfield project for new and unused manufacturing items.
 Subject to certain limits, the additional allowance is 55% for preferred projects and 35% for non-preferred projects.